 When Trucking Companies Fail To Invest In The Proper Training Of Their Drivers, Serious Accidents Occur

 The State of Illinois and the Metropolitan area of Chicago have tens of thousands of crossroads where hundreds of highways, roadways and interstates converge.
-Because of that, many residents and visitors are subjected to thousands of truck drivers the travel the state every day.
-Unfortunately, delivering the goods in commercial trucks usually leave drivers with unrealistic deadlines that eventually cause fatigue or distraction on the road.
+Because of that, many residents and visitors are subjected to thousands of truck drivers that travel the state every day.
+Unfortunately, commercial truckers delivering goods usually face unrealistic deadlines that eventually cause fatigue or distraction on the road.
 In addition, passenger vehicles are often subjected to the potential of an accident due to the inadequate training of truck drivers on the road.

 A Corporate Responsibility To Provide Competent and Qualified Truck Drivers

 - Physical Capabilities – Every driver of a commercial truck or tractor-trailer must be physically qualified to handle the vehicle on the road.
-This should include adequate hearing and vision, and freedom from a variety of medical conditions including diabetes, high blood pressure, epilepsy and alcoholism.
+This should include adequate hearing, clear vision, and freedom from a variety of medical conditions including diabetes, high blood pressure, epilepsy and alcoholism.

 - Completion of a Driving Test – Every driver must be properly licensed after completing a comprehensive commercial truck driving test.